the-events-calendar/gigpress/readme.txt

 = 2.3.16 =

 * The Related Posts menu will now only show posts of the "post" type
-* Updated French translations (courtesy of FranÃ§ois Fuchs)
+* Updated French translations (courtesy of François Fuchs)

 = 2.3.15 =